 It is important to note that school holidays in Peru run from the middle of December to the middle of March, with another two-week winter break usually at the end of July till the beginning of August.
 So if you are planning to volunteer in Peru during this time you will take part in alternative activities such as coming up with fun summer school programs for school children, or reforestation initiatives.

-Volunteer in Peru on a community development program to support the goals of the local community.
+Volunteer in Peru on a community development program to support the goals of the local partner and community.

 The program focuses on improving access for people from Oxapampa, and surrounding communities, to tools that will allow them to improve their education, lifestyles and to support their overall sustainable development ensuring the protection of the forest.

 Depending on the needs of the community at the time of your participation, you could be involved in a range of activities.
 This might include English lessons to improve their employability prospects, or environmental education workshops to encourage wildlife and habitat conservation within the community in Oxapampa and further afield.
 Promoting sustainable examples and prototypes that the community can replicate.
 This may include sustainable sanitation prototypes, developing and improving greywater systems, biodigesters along with the production of thermophilic compost and worm tea.

 Community development and conservation are the major focus points of this volunteer in Peru program.
-Volunteers on this project can get involved in initiatives like environmental education workshops at local schools and on the partners site, invasive vegetation removal, and reforestation projects.
+Interns on this project can get involved in initiatives like environmental education workshops at local schools and on the partners site, invasive vegetation removal, and reforestation projects.
 The aim is for the site to become an environmental education centre for the community and school groups.
 Conservation starts with education, here the students will learn the importance of sustainable development, climate change and habitat restoration.

-The main aim of this Peru volunteer and travel program is to create greater awareness in the region of Pasco on the importance of conserving natural resources and protecting the Amazon rainforest, particularly in the Oxapampa-Ashaninky-Yánesha Biosphere Reserve.
+The main aim of this Peru volunteer and travel program is to create greater awareness in the region of Pasco on the importance of conserving natural resources and protecting the Amazon cloud forest, particularly in the Oxapampa-Ashaninka-Yánesha Biosphere Reserve.